 - In a medium pan, turn the heat to medium.
 Add butter and cut onion.
 Cook until they get soft.

 - Move the cooked onion to a medium bowl, and cool the onion down.

-- After the onion is cooled down, add minced shrimp, potato starch, salt, and black pepper.
+- After the onion is cooled down, add minced shrimp, potato starch (or Katakuriko), salt, and black pepper.
 Mix everything.

 - Divide the mixture into 4 servings, and shape each of them into a flat circle.

 - Add flour around each patty.
 Dust with extra flour.

 - Then, add it to egg bowl.